mmbunde/HTB/SOC_Path/Incident_Handling_Process/Detection_and_Analysis_Stage.md

 ## The Investigation

-The investigation starts with the limited information that was gathered when it was first deteted.
+The investigation starts with the limited information that was gathered when it was first detected.
 With this information the incident response team begins the cyclic 3 step process:
 * Creation and usage of indicators of compromise (IOC)
 * Identification of new leads and impacted machines
 * Data collection and analysis from the new leads
-Once you get get done with the third step you go back to the beginning
+Once you get done with the third step you go back to the beginning

 ### Initial Investigation Data

 The incident response team should follow where the leads are taking them and not jump to conclusions.
-They should take the the intial information gathered to guide them and then keep updating the leads throughout the investigation
+They should take the initial information gathered to guide them and then keep updating the leads throughout the investigation

 ### Creation and Usage of IOCs

 IOCs are documented in a structured manner and they are so important that there are languages, like OpenIOC, that have been developed to document them in a standardized way.
 Yara is also another language developed for IOCs.
 You can use Mandiant's IOC Editor to create or edit IOCs.
-In order to take advantage of those langauges by deploying an IOC-obtaining/IOC-searching tool.
+In order to take advantage of those languages by deploying an IOC-obtaining/IOC-searching tool.

 ### Identification of New Leads and Impacted Systems

 After searching for IOCs you will get some hits to see what systems are showing the same signs of the compromise.
 You could get some false positives and you need to be able to eliminate those.
-You could also get a lot of hits and in that case you need to prioritize the systems that are critial for the organization
+You could also get a lot of hits and in that case you need to prioritize the systems that are critical for the organization

 ### Data Collection and Analysis From the New Leads and Impacted Systems